-Every so often, a product comes on to the market and, rather suddenly, it seems that everyone has to get his or her hands on it.
+Every so often, a product is introduced to the market and, rather suddenly, it seems that everyone has to get his or her hands on it.
 For a well-prepared business, this is a great opportunity to increase revenue and gain new customers.
-However, if a business is unprepared, the surge in demand can result in an array of issues, from inventory shortages to product stock outs.
+However, if a business is unprepared, the surge in demand can result in an array of issues, from inventory shortages to product stockouts.

-Start optimizing inventory management by setting inventory alerts to ensure you have enough product on hand, even in times of unexpected high demand.
-Begin by ranking your inventory based upon their sales performance because 80% of your revenue will be generated by 20% of your inventory.
+Start optimizing inventory management by setting alerts to ensure you have enough product on hand, even in times of unexpectedly high demand.
+Begin by ranking your inventory based upon sales performance because 80% of your revenue will be generated by 20% of your inventory.
 An example of how to categorize inventory, based on their sales performance, is as follows:

 - Category 2: products between 10-20% of your inventory.

 - Category 3: products between 20-50% of your inventory.

 - Category 4: products in the bottom 50% of your inventory.